SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ![](./images/image16.png)

-Note that the mock data that was added in step (11) for entity scp.cloud.Individual properties **businessPartnerID** and **addressID** need to match existing business partner address data keys in your S/4 HANA cloud system when later switching from mock data to real S/4 HANA Cloud connectivity.
+Note that the mock data that was added in step (11) for entity scp.cloud.Individual properties **businessPartnerID** and **addressID**\
+need to match existing business partner address data keys in your S/4 HANA cloud system when later switching from mock data to real S/4 HANA Cloud connectivity.

 You can test the new associations in the preview browser tab.
-Select entity **Individual** and add the following to the browser Url
+Select service entity **Individual** and add the following to the browser Url

 ```js
 (id=067460c5-196c-4783-9563-ede797399da8)?$expand=businessPartnerAddress